jesusdsg/zemoga-test/README.md

 Using Python, flask and CORS to set API requests.
 The folder contains two main folders backend and frontend.

+The main test file does not include images, so I have gotten some of my own.

 **Backend:**
 Inside the Backend is the environment and methods for server-side execution with the python programming language.